This is a dictionary of power and social-dynamics definitions, including seduction, persuasion, manipulation, and life strategies.

 Similar: woman on pedestal, pedestalizing, judge

-Scalping, power ™: in power dynamics, it consists of capitalizing on any social opportunity to acquire more power.
+Scalping, Power ™: in social and power dynamics, it consists of exploiting and capitalizing on any social opportunity to acquire more status or power.

 The definition originated thanks to JP’s comment in the forum, where he correctly linked the similarities between social scalping and “capitalizing on submissive behavior”.